Comparison

 Both Wegovy and Zepbound cause gastrointestinal side effects as their primary adverse reactions.
 These effects are inherent to incretin-based therapies and are generally most pronounced during dose escalation.

-Zepbound's SURMOUNT data showed generally lower GI side effect rates: nausea (24-33% depending on dose), diarrhea (18-25%), vomiting (6-12%), constipation (12-17%), and decreased appetite (10-14%).
-Discontinuation due to adverse events ranged from 4.3% to 7.1% across doses.
+Clinical data for Zepbound showed generally lower gastrointestinal effect rates — nausea, diarrhea, vomiting, constipation, and decreased appetite — with discontinuation due to adverse events also affecting a small share of participants.
 The lower nausea and vomiting rates are potentially significant for patients who are particularly sensitive to GI disturbances.

 Both medications share class-wide safety considerations: boxed warnings for medullary thyroid carcinoma risk (based on rodent studies), contraindication in patients with MEN 2 syndrome, and warnings regarding pancreatitis and gallbladder disease.
 Acute kidney injury has been reported rarely with both, typically in the context of severe dehydration from GI side effects.